60,000 Q&A topics -- Education, Aloha, & Fun

 - Guilford, Connecticut, USA

-Solvent clean is ok to remove gross oil contamination but is never enough to guarantee a clean surface.
+A. Solvent clean is okay to remove gross oil contamination but is never enough to guarantee a clean surface.

-Solvent clean first (to avoid oil in the Bead Blaster [linked by editor to product info at Amazon] ) Hot aqueous alkaline clean rinse, water break test, (possibly an acid dip to ensure all the alkali has gone and to activate the metal) phosphate.
+Solvent clean first (to avoid oil in the beadblaster).
+Hot aqueous alkaline clean, rinse, water break test, (possibly an acid dip to ensure all the alkali has gone and to activate the metal), phosphate.

 February 11, 2008